nehcizniy/masters_thesis/README.md

 07/21/2024\
 Cleaner text result files will be added to the newest result folder.\
 Some data for integrated yield do not have systematic uncertainties because the original data does not have them.\
 The order of p1~pn files can be found in the plotting micros within the same folder.
-Generally, it's of the order of system size from large to small, and year new to old.
+Generally, it's of the order of system size from large to small, and year new to old.\
+07/30/2024\
+Current available data:\
+* <pT>
++ pi 0.5-2.0GeV
++ k 0.5-2.0GeV
++ p 0.6-2.0GeV
+* Integrated yield
++ p 0.6-2.0GeV